entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 ![Postman add collections menu](./img/postman/postman-create-collection.png)

 Name it as you want, we usually try to have to create a collection per application.
-Up to you to organize as you want but keep in mind we are configuring the authentication settings per collection.

 ## Defines collection variables
 Postman allows us to define variables for a given collection, and we can use them at the collection level